Civic Life, Moral Philosophy

 Opacity is not neutral.

 When information is withheld, trust is distorted.
 Followers are asked to commit without understanding the full terms of the exchange.
-Loyalty is extracted under conditions of asymmetry—one party sees clearly, the other is kept in the dark.
+Loyalty is extracted under conditions of asymmetry; one party sees the whole truth clearly, the other is kept in the dark about information that is relevant to voluntary association.

-This is why evasion is more corrosive than imperfection.
+This is why evasion is so much more corrosive to a business’s reputation than imperfection or disclosed mistakes.
 A disclosed fault allows judgment.
-A hidden one manipulates it.
+A hidden one manipulates it, which is not a good look.

 In a free society, transparency preserves dignity on both sides.
 It allows the public to choose association freely and allows public figures to retain legitimacy without coercion.
-Influence that survives examination grows sturdier; influence that depends on silence reveals its fragility.
+Influence that survives examination grows sturdier; influence that depends on silence or shames dissent or even questions asked for clarity reveals its fragility, and its character.

 “Transparency is not a punishment—it is the price of influence in a free society.”

 One of the most common objections to scrutiny is the accusation of force.
 Investigation is framed as harassment.
 Questioning is recast as aggression.
-Examination is treated as if it were a form of punishment.
-This confusion is not accidental—it collapses crucial moral distinctions.
+Investigation or timely questions are treated as a form of punishment.
+This confusion is not accidental; it collapses crucial moral distinctions.

 Scrutiny is not coercion.